Last fact-checked: 9 July 2020

 Medical training in Thailand is competitive and extensive.
 It entails six years at medical school, after which graduates must undertake a two or three-year internship away from the larger cities.
 To become a specialist, they have eight or nine years’ experience before they can apply for a residency program.
 In the US, this is eight years, so the Thai system actually may take a little longer.

 Thailand has some fantastic destinations to discover, so why not treat yourself to a holiday before undergoing surgery?
-You will still end up saving a substantial amount of money, just as long as you aren’t planning a two-week stay at one of these stunning five-star beach resorts (perhaps just keep it to one or two nights!)
+You can also rest up affordably post-treatment at a lodging that won't break the bank.
+Either way, you will still end up saving a substantial amount of money over what you would expect to pay at home.

 Procedures for facelifts can differ depending on the results you hope to achieve.